ChachyDev/Aura/README.md

 # Aura

-The only discord bot you will need
+The only discord bot you will ever need.
 </div>

 ## Technical Stuff